History of the Hermitage and Oratory

 After the Dissolution, the Hermitage and its garden were in private hands, the last owner of the site was Dr William Wright, surgeon to Pontefract Dispensary, who died on 17th November 1877.
 In his will read out on 3rd August 1878 he gave the Hermitage Gardens as a legacy specifically for the building of a new dispensary.
 Provision was made to allow access to the Hermitage and Oratory from the basement of the Dispensary, although part of the entrance chamber of the Hermitage, probably the hermit's living area was sealed off by the building's foundations.
 The hole through which the workman fell in 1854 is visible in the ceiling of the Oratory, but the centre of the chamber is taken up by a large nineteenth century brick pillar supporting the roadway above.

 From the mid-20th century Pontefract and District Archaeological Society have conducted tours of the site with the permission of the owners, the Mid Yorkshire Hospitals NHS Trust, until the closure and demolition of Pontefract General Infirmary in 2011.
-The building of the new Pontefract Hospital close by appears to have disrupted the water table and the Hermitage has been affected by flooding necessitating the application of pumps continuously.
-It is planned to reopen the Hermitage and Oratory to public visits later this year.
+The building of the new Pontefract Hospital close by appears to have disrupted the water table and the Hermitage has been affected by flooding which requires continuous pumping.
+The Hermitage will be re-opened for public visits once a permanent solution to the flooding has been found and the Dispensary building above is safe for entry.